PX4/PX4-user_guide/en/simulation/simulation-in-hardware.md

 ## Credits

 The SIH was originally developed by Coriolis g Corporation, then the airplane model and tailsitter models were added by Altitude R&D inc.
-Both are Canadian companies, Coriolis develops a new type of Vertical Takeoff and Landing (VTOL) vehicles based on passive coupling systems [www.vogi-vtol.com](http://www.vogi-vtol.com/);
+Both are Canadian companies, [Coriolis g](http://ww7.vogi-vtol.com) develops a new type of Vertical Takeoff and Landing (VTOL) vehicles based on passive coupling systems;
-Altitude R&D is specialized in dynamics, control, and real-time simulation [www.altitude-rd.com](https://www.altitude-rd.com/).
+[Altitude R&D](https://www.altitude-rd.com/) is specialized in dynamics, control, and real-time simulation.
 They provide the SIH as a simple simulator for quadrotors and airplanes released for free under BSD license.